 4. Non-ACCP closure candidates.

-A DSCA focus case is any case identified by DSCA (Business Operations Directorate, Financial Policy and Analysis Division) that requires priority reconciliation and closure action.
+A DSCA focus case is any case identified by DSCA (Office of Business Operations, Financial Policy & Regional Execution Directorate (OBO/FPRE)) that requires priority reconciliation and closure action.

 A7.C3.4.2.
 Authorizing Officials.
-Only DSCA (Business Operations Directorate, Financial Policy and Analysis Division) can authorize deviations to prioritizing closure for specific FMS cases, countries or closure categories.
+Only DSCA (OBO/FPRE) can authorize deviations to prioritizing closure for specific Foreign Military Sales (FMS) cases, countries or closure categories.

 A7.C3.5.1.
 The mandatory requirements for case closure readiness are reflected in Figure A7.C3.F2. and Tables A7.C3.T2., A7.C3.T3., and A7.C3.T4.

 Figure A7.C3.F2.
-FMS Case Review and Reconciliation Closure Matrix
+Foreign Military Sales Case Review and Reconciliation Closure Matrix

 A7.C3.6.2.
 Other Funding Documents.
 Upon notification of completion of work by the performing activity, obtain status of funding documents to finalize records in the IA system.